We have transferred to a new phone system for our crisis services. You may notice some changes to messaging and options when you call.

 Are calls confidential?

 Yes.
 We do our best to respect your privacy and maintain confidentiality.
 Counsellors may ask for your first name and other personal information to help them understand your needs better and help you.
 One of our goals is to prevent harm to anyone.
 If we believe that someone is in danger, we may have to share information with another service in order to keep them safe.
-We do not subscribe to call display, but calls may be monitored and/or recorded for supervisory purposes.
+Calls may be monitored and/or recorded for supervisory purposes.
 Read about our PHIA Compliance procedure here.